A review of a very unusual watch - Titioni Impetus CeramTech ZrO2 Argentine blue

 Published on 3 May 2024 at 17:12

 Today, I am going to focus on a watch which was purchased totally unplanned, in fact just one look was enough.
 How has this happened?
-Well, I was checking my notepad on Chrono24 (a kind of a which list) and while checking one of the watches from my list, at the bottom of the page Chrono24 - under the category "You may also be interested in these watches" somehow offered Tition Impetus Ceramtech in Argentine blue version.
+Well, I was checking my notepad on Chrono24 (a kind of a wish list) and while checking one of the watches from my list, at the bottom of the page Chrono24 - under the category "You may also be interested in these watches" somehow offered Tition Impetus Ceramtech in Argentine blue version.
 Seeing this watch I was excited, the color and material combinations were just crazy good.
 "I must have this watch", was my only comment.

 I must admit - with a bit of embarrassment - that I have never heard of the Titoni brand before.
 So I expected this brand to be yet another microbrand as microbrands nowadays popups daily all over the world.
 So you can imagine my surprise when I realized that Titoni is an old, independent, family owned company established back in 1919.
 In fact "Titoni" as a brand was first released only in 1952, before that company was known by the name Felca (which is known to me).